MasterMedo/typetest/README.md

 # typetest
 `typetest` is a self-contained minimal typing test program written with [blessed](https://github.com/jquast/blessed/).
 It calculates typing speed as sum of spaces and characters from **correctly written words** divided by test duration.
-Adjustable settings are `duration`, `output`, `rows` and `shuffle`, which can be set using the command arguments.
+Adjustable settings are `duration`, `input`, `output`, `rows` and `shuffle`, which can be set using the command arguments.
-The input text for the typing test is read from the standard input or using the [positional arguments](https://docs.python.org/3/glossary.html#term-argument).
 The results of `typetest` by default go into a file aptly named `results` positioned in the same directory as `typetest`.

 # ideas for tests
 Along with `typetest` this repository features sample tests.
-Try them like so: `typetest -s -d 60 < common_200`.
-Scrape something of the net, like a [featured article](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) on wikipedia.
+Try them like so: `typetest -s -d 60 -i common_200` or scrape something of the internet, like a [featured article](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) on wikipedia.

 ```python
 #!/usr/bin/env python3